RonaldPDV/nagiosDB2/Usage-and-Configuration.md

 Let's suppose we are going to use `check_instance_up`.
 You will need to pass the directory instance with the parameter `-i`.
 The directory instance is the home directory of the user that executes the instance.

-You can get the instances of a server by runnig `db2greg -dump`
+You can get the instances of a server by running `db2greg -dump`

     /opt/ibm/db2/V9.7/bin/db2greg -dump